Coherence Attacks and Countermeasures in Interposer-Based Systems: Evaluation

 \subsection{Methodology}

-We implemented and evaluated our proposed system in simulation in gem5~\cite{lowepower2020gem5}.
-Table~\ref{tab:Parameters of Simulated Architecture} depicts the configurations we evaluated.
-The system design configuration was chosen to approximate the recent Rocket-64 design~\cite{kim19}.
-As such, we simulate an 8-chiplet, 64-core system with each core operating at 1GHz.
-The interposer operates at a quarter of the frequency of the chiplets as the interposer is fabricated with a lower process node.
-Performance impact is measured in terms of the IPC speedup for the enabled SNI configuration over the baseline configuration without SNIs.
-In the SNI configuration, the SNIs incur latencies as discussed in Sec.~\ref{sec:overhead}.
-We disable these latencies in the non-secure baseline configuration.
+We implement and evaluate our proposed system for system emulation using gem5~\cite{lowepower2020gem5}.
+Table~\ref{tab:Parameters of Simulated Architecture} depicts the configuration details.
+The system is inspired by the Rocket-64 design~\cite{kim19}.
+Thus, we simulate an 8-chiplet, 64-core system as described in Sec.~\ref{Arch}.
+The interposer is assumed to be fabricated using an older process node; it operates at 250MHz, a quarter of the chiplets' frequency.

-Due to the long simulation times induced for this large system, we evaluate the performance impact using a subset of SPEC 2006 benchmarks.
-We perform single-threaded and multi-programmed benchmark simulations to understand the impact of the SNIs.
+Performance impact is measured as IPC speedup/slowdown for the secure, CMC-enabled configuration over the unsecure baseline configuration.
+The CMCs latencies are discussed in Sec.~\ref{sec:Implementation} and disabled for the unsecured baseline.
+Due to long simulation times induced for this large system, we evaluate the IPC using a subset of the SPEC 2006 benchmarks.
+We perform single-threaded and multi-programmed benchmark simulations to better understand the impact of the CMCs.